Ouxsoft/LivingMarkup/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/hxtree)

-***PXP adds the markup tags you wish were there.*** It works similar to a templating engine, but does more than replace values inside braces :P. It a whole new set of building blocks.. no, it's a block builder!
-Remember, when you first thought markup could do everything on the web?
-Well now it can.
-Go ahead build it!
+***PXP is used to build custom markup tags and improve existing ones.*** It works similar to a templating engine, but does more than replace values inside braces.
+If HTML markup tags are considered the building blocks of a web page, then PXP would be a 3D printer.
+Go ahead, build it!

 # Installation